influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 ---
-title: Backup and restore for InfluxDB OSS and InfluxDB Enterprise
+title: Backup and restore for InfluxDB OSS

 menu:
   influxdb_1_5: